SAP/cf-nodejs-logging-support/docs/getting-started/01-installation.md

 ---

 # Installation
-Latest release versions of our library are ready to be downloaded from [npm](https://www.npmjs.com/package/cf-nodejs-logging-support) and [github](https://github.com/SAP/cf-nodejs-logging-support/releases).
+The latest release version can be downloaded from [npm](https://www.npmjs.com/package/cf-nodejs-logging-support) and [github](https://github.com/SAP/cf-nodejs-logging-support/releases).
-Read about requirements and installation steps below.

 ## Requirements